“Anything worth doing is worth doing poorly.”

 In my book, a knucklehead is someone who forces their will and words upon others, whether those signals are accurate or not.
 They tend to be people who want an audience – others who are willing to listen to them, regardless of accuracy.

 Not all critics are idiots, but it is also common that some speak things and make observations that are inaccurate and serve only to plant seeds of doubt in us.

 When we dedicate ourselves to living lives of humility, it’s a sure bet that we will be routinely knocked down.

 It is sometimes easy to give more credit to critics than they deserve.
 Loud and forceful does not equate to truthful.
 Let those people pass through your life – sometimes they bring a message that is true and helpful.
 Choose to not allow them to have too much sway as you move forward.

 5. I tended to see an inaccurate reality – the one I hope to see as real, but that isn’t accurate yet.

 I learned two new words that have been helpful to me this year – “Cognitive Dissonance.”
 That refers to the tendency of all of us confuse where we want to be but truthfully aren’t there – at least not yet.

 The problem with cognitive dissonance is that until we can see clearly and accurately, we will not see the truth.
-Without the true assessment we will stay stuck.
+Without a true assessment, we will stay stuck.